 turn with the herd

-to lift reps of thick nothing.
+to lift reps of nothing.

 Claim what you curled

-and work for a grunt.
+Often work for a grunt.

 Or oil some trays,